 - 1 small cucumber, halved lengthwise and thinly sliced

 - Slice eggs in half lengthwise.
-Remove the yolks and place in a medium bowl.
+Scoop out the yolk and place in a medium bowl.
 Using a fork, mash the yolks.
-Add grated beets, onion, garlic, 2 tablespoons of chopped salmon, dill, mayonnaise, and lemon juice; mix until combined.
-Season with salt and pepper according to taste.
+Add grated beets, onions, garlic, 2 tablespoons of chopped salmon, dill, mayonnaise, and lemon juice.
+Mix to combine.
+Season with salt and pepper, to taste.